 Codewords, compartments and caveats may also be added to this classification, to further restrict access and use of the information.
 Access to Codeword or Compartmented Information requires additional briefings referred to as 'compartment briefs'.
-Standard compartment briefs include Charlie, Delta and Echo etc. TOP SECRET information is an extremely attractive target.
+Standard compartment briefs include Charlie, Delta and Echo etc. You will only have access to this information if you have been briefed into that compartment.

+TOP SECRET information is an extremely attractive target.
 Any compromise could cause "exceptionally grave damage" to national security.
 If you are responsible for unauthorised release of Top Secret information, you could face criminal charges.